“It doesn’t feel like we’re in the Philippines right now.”

 Sagada has seen a massive influx of tourists since that Tadhana movie.
 While great for the local economy, it isn’t for the environment.
 It’s heartbreaking and infuriating to see how many tourists just leave their trash anywhere.
 Enjoy Sagada but please do so respectfully and responsibly.
 In short, be a traveler, not a tourist.

 I always find it frustrating how difficult it is to capture the feel of a place in one photograph.
 It’s so hard to do, at least for amateurs like me.
 I can be looking at a scene, completely overwhelmed by its beauty, only to find that my picture hardly encapsulates the essence of what I was just looking at.
 Sucks.

 Sagada is one of those places that has a mystique and allure that goes beyond what most pictures can capture.
 As described up top, it feels like you’re in a different world when you’re there.
 Since I can’t capture that feeling with just one picture, perhaps I can do a better job with several.
 I hope these pictures give you a good feel for the shire-like otherworldliness that is Sagada.

 I’m not an expert on Sagada but I do hope that you find this post useful.
 I’m only sharing some of the things that I learned from our trip.
 If you have any suggestions or simply want to share your own experiences, then please feel free to do so in the comments section below.
-I’d love to hear from you.
+You’re welcome to join our Facebook Travel Group as well.
+We’d love to hear from you.